UofUEpiBio/PHS-7045-egga/README.md

     > ability of agent-based modeling to predict the impact of the
     > introduction of an effective school-based intervention, the Good
     > Behavior Game (GBG), on reducing DUD in Scania, Sweden primaril …

-4.  **Suppression force-fields and diffuse competition: competition de-escalation is an evolutionarily stable strategy.**

-    Atwater DZ.

-    R Soc Open Sci.
-2023 Aug 30;10(8):230222. doi: 10.1098/rsos.230222.
-    eCollection 2023 Aug.

-    > Diffuse competition is unintuitive in part because we lack a clear
-    > conceptual framework for understanding how individual interactions
-    > manifest in communities of multiple competitors.
-Here, I use
-    > mathematical and agent-based models to illustrate that diffuse i …

-5.  **Agent-Based Modeling and Simulation (ABMS)on the influence of adjusting medical service fees on patients’ choice of medical treatment.**

-    Li D, Yang J, Li J, Zhao N, Ju W, Guo M.

-    BMC Health Serv Res.
-2023 Aug 30;23(1):928. doi:
-    10.1186/s12913-023-09933-3.

-    > We hope to provide decision-making reference to promote the
-    > realization of hierarchical diagnosis and treatment in Beijing.
-    > METHODS: According to the framework of modeling simulation
-    > research and based on the data of residents and medical
-    > institutions in Beijing, we …

-6.  **Agent-based model demonstrates the impact of nonlinear, complex interactions between cytokines on muscle regeneration.**

-    Haase M, Comlekoglu T, Petrucciani A, Peirce SM, Blemker SS.

-    bioRxiv.
-2023 Aug 16:2023.08.14.553247. doi:
-    10.1101/2023.08.14.553247.
-Preprint.

-    > To understand the degree to which individual cellular behaviors
-    > impact endogenous mechanisms of muscle recovery, we developed an
-    > agent-based model (ABM) using the Cellular Potts framework to
-    > simulate the dynamic microenvironment of a cross-section of murine
-    > s …

-7.  **Understanding Collective Intelligence: Investigating the Role of Collective Memory, Attention, and Reasoning Processes.**

-    Woolley AW, Gupta P.

-    Perspect Psychol Sci.
-2023 Aug 29:17456916231191534. doi:
-    10.1177/17456916231191534.
-Online ahead of print.

-    > As society has come to rely on groups and technology to address
-    > many of its most challenging problems, there is a growing need to
-    > understand how technology-enabled, distributed, and dynamic
-    > collectives can be designed to solve a wide range of problems over
-    > time in the face of com …

-8.  **The effects of group adaptation on task performance: An agent-based approach.**

-    Blanco-Fernández D, Leitner S, Rausch A.

-    PLoS One.
-2023 Aug 28;18(8):e0290578. doi:
-    10.1371/journal.pone.0290578. eCollection 2023.

-    > This paper, by contrast, employs an agent-based approach to study
-    > these effects.
-There are three reasons why we do so.
-First,
-    > agent-based modelling and simulation allows to take into account
-    > further factors that might moderate the relationship b …

-9.  **Competing Heterogeneities in Vaccine Effectiveness Estimation.**

-    Nikas A, Ahmed H, Zarnitsyna VI.

-    Vaccines (Basel).
-2023 Aug 1;11(8):1312. doi:
-    10.3390/vaccines11081312.

-    > Population heterogeneities in underlying (pre-vaccination)
-    > susceptibility and vaccine response can cause measured vaccine
-    > effectiveness (mVE) to change over time, even in the absence of
-    > pathogen evolution and any actual waning of immune responses.
-We
-    > use multi-scale agent- …

-10. **A Wealth Distribution Agent Model Based on a Few Universal Assumptions.**

-    Calvelli M, Curado EMF.

-    Entropy (Basel).
-2023 Aug 19;25(8):1236. doi: 10.3390/e25081236.

-    > We propose a new agent-based model for studying wealth
-    > distribution.
-We show that a model that links wealth to
-    > information (interaction and trade among agents) and to trade
-    > advantage is able to qualitatively reproduce real wealth
-    > distributions, as well …

 ## Code of Conduct